 — The Ivy Drip (@CubsIvyDrip) October 12, 2016

-Bruce Bochy, manager extraordinaire—in no way frightening except for his October results, bench player on the 1984 Padres that sunk the Cubs in heart-killing fashion—did he just get duped?
+Bruce Bochy, manager extraordinaire—and bench player on the 1984 Padres that sunk the Cubs in heart-killing fashion—did he just get duped?

 Will Smith comes in for the lefty-lefty matchup with Coghlan.
 Then the Coghlan is no Coghlan.
 The Coghlan is a Contreras.
-Willson vs. Will Smith and Maddon pulling Jedi mind tricks in the dugout.
+Willson vs. Will Smith, with Maddon pulling Jedi mind tricks in the dugout.

 Romo smiles a sort of giddy grin into his glove.
-Derek Law keeps on with the punchable, shit-eating, rat-face cheerleading in the dugout.
+Derek Law keeps on with his shit-eating grin, cheerleading in the dugout.
 Testing the gods of karmic sportsmanship, with each passing minute of TV time.

 11:05: And then.